-This fall we’re joining place-based partners in Idaho to introduce farm certification in the Teton Valley and other agricultural tributaries in the upper Snake River watershed.
+This fall we’re joining place-based partners to introduce farm certification across Idaho including the Teton Valley and other agricultural tributaries of the upper Snake River watershed.

 Partnering with Friends of the Teton River and Henry’s Fork Foundation, we’re piloting a new extension of Salmon-Safe certification, called Trout-Safe.
 The project is focused on water quality protection and habitat conservation with environmentally innovative malt growers and other farmers on the Teton River and other Snake River tributaries.
-There is no cost to Idaho growers to participate in the Trout Safe pilot, including a 3-year certification cycle for eligible growers.
-For more information about joining the pilot assessments, please email Daniel Wilcox at Henry’s Fork Foundation or Dan Kent at Salmon-Safe.
+There is no cost to Idaho, Montana, and Wyoming growers to participate in the Trout-Safe pilot, including a 3-year certification cycle for eligible growers.
+For more information about joining the pilot assessments, please email Daniel Wilcox at Henry’s Fork Foundation or Brian Wolcott at Trout-Safe.

 Certified growers can benefit from sales support and Pacific Northwest and national market connections, including emerging demand for certified malt from the craft brewing industry, building on strong and sustained market demand for Salmon-Safe hops.
-The Trout Safe Idaho pilot, in collaboration with place-based partners and participating growers, will seek to build new market connections for certified crops, particularly malt.
+The Trout-Safe pilot, in collaboration with place-based partners and participating growers, will seek to build new market connections for certified crops, particularly malt.